rShetty/pencil/resiliency-in-ds.md

 Faults if not contained from propogating can lead to failures.

-All systems failing when fault in one system turned into failures across
+Systems failing when fault turned into failure:
-systems:

 <p align="center"><img src="img/failure.png" width="480"></p>